 Episode 24 along with Episodes 25-26 are my favorites from Season 1.

-Nullified: I only part I hate is when the episode abruptly ends with The Gang fighting an army of monsters.
+Nullified: The only part I hate is when the episode abruptly ends with The Gang fighting an army of monsters.

 Episode 25-26 – Code: Earth & False Start